 Specific statistics concerning survival, which varies depending on numerous factors, can be found in the studies below.
 Please also see our articles on HER2/neu overexpressing disease (which describes this type of breast cancer) and what to eat if you have HER2 positive breast cancer.

-Under the list of tags below are links to recent studies on this topic.
+Below are links to recent studies on this topic.
 For a more complete list of studies, please click on HER2+.